dwaydwaydway/TrackMeNot-Chrome/README.md

 TrackMeNot-Chrome
 =================

-TrackMeNot portage on Chrome
+TrackMeNot portage on Chrome - now deploys to both Chrome and Firefox

 Getting Set Up
 clone the repository
 `git clone {repo URL}`

-Building the Project
+<h3>Building the Project</h3>

 to build for Firefox:
 install web-ext globally: